 As our communities continue to encroach upon on wildlife habitats, displaced birds have had to be creative when it comes to finding a residence, which is often in man-made structures where we never intended them to be.
 Sure, we've tried to make it up to our feathered friends with the occasional bird feeder or bird bath — but none of that says 'I'm sorry' quite like inviting them to move-in upstairs.

-And while clever, I also wonder how hot these birdhouses could become when directly exposed to sunlight up on a rooftop.
+And while clever, I also wonder how hot these birdhouses could become when directly exposed to sunlight.
 A bit toasty, I imagine, so strategic placement is probably in order to prevent a place of refuge from becoming a deathtrap.

 On his website,